 |2023||16 Apr||Sun||DC Emancipation Day||DC|

 |Please scroll down to end of page for previous years' dates.|

-Emancipation Day celebrates when President Abraham Lincoln signed the Compensated Emancipaton Act in 1862.
-By doing so, he freed over 3000 slaves in the District of Columbia.
+The Compensated Emancipation Act freed over 3,000 slaves in the District of Columbia.
 Nine months later, Lincoln signed the Emancipation Proclamation that freed over three million slaves across a large number of states.

-Emancipation celebrates the freedom of slaves, and particularly President Lincoln’s efforts, and eventual success, to end slavery.
-The holiday celebration was recognised from 1866 to 1901 then was somehow forgotten.
+Emancipation Day celebrates the freedom of slaves, and particularly President Lincoln’s efforts, and eventual success, to end slavery.
+The holiday celebration was recognized from 1866 to 1901 then was somehow forgotten.
 In recent years, after many years research by a lady named Loretta Carter-Hanes, the holiday was ‘rediscovered’ and re-established.

 There are numerous special events in D.C., not only on 16 April but during the whole month of April, to celebrate Emancipation Day.
 You will find exhibits, concerts, public forums and poetry recitals, and more all aimed at educating the general public about the history of Washington DC and of slavery and its end in the United States.

 |2020||16 Apr||Thu||DC Emancipation Day||DC|